Androz2091/k8s-infrastructure/README.md

 Because nothing is ever perfect, here is a list of things that need to be done.
 Sorted by priority.

-* create a Forgejo instance and use [GitHub2Forgejo](https://github.com/RGBCube/GitHub2Forgejo/tree/master) to periodically mirror repositories.
 * setup pgbackrest for critical databases backups.
-* understand why Plex logs are so large.
-* make sure Harbor retention policy is configured properly.
 * understand how to apply values from a `common.yaml` file to several `kustomization.yaml` files.
 * use more config maps instead of config PVCs.